peterkinget/hugo-website/content/biography/index.md

 joined the faculty of the [Department of Electrical Engineering](http://www.ee.columbia.edu), [Columbia University,](http://www.columbia.edu) N.Y., where he currently is the [Bernard J. Lechner](https://en.wikipedia.org/wiki/Bernard_J._Lechner) Professor of Electrical Engineering.
-From 2017-2020 he served as Department Chair.
+From 2017 to 2020 he served as Department Chair.
 He is also a consulting expert on patent litigation and a technical consultant to industry.

-His research interests are in analog, RF and power integrated circuits and the applications they enable in communications, sensing, and power management.
-He is widely published in journals and conferences, has co-authored 3 books and holds 41 US patents with several applications under review.
+His research interests are in analog, RF and power integrated circuits and the applications they enable in communications, sensing, computation, and power management.
+He is widely published in journals and conferences, has co-authored 3 books and holds 46 US patents with several applications under review.
 His research group has received funding from the National Science Foundation, the Semiconductor Research Corporation, Department of Energy (ARPA-E), Department of Defense (DARPA), and an IBM Faculty Award.
-It has further received in-kind and grant support from several of the major semiconductor companies.
+It has further received in-kind and grant support from several of the major semiconductor companies including Analog Devices, Apple, Broadcom, Intel, Lucent Technologies, Marvell, Motorola, Mediatek, Realtek, Silicon Labs, ST Microelectronics, Texas Instruments, Toshiba, and UMC.

 Dr. Kinget is a [Fellow](https://en.wikipedia.org/wiki/List_of_fellows_of_IEEE_Solid-State_Circuits_Society) of the [IEEE](http://www.ieee.org).
 He was an elected member of the [IEEE Solid-State Circuits](http://sscs.ieee.org)